kristhefox/MaestroMusica/README.md

 # MaestroMusica

-This repo contains my biggest project MaestroMusica, combitation of Spotify and Youtube.
+This repo contains my biggest project MaestroMusica, combitation of Soundcloud and Youtube.

 Still in design phase ;)